Izlaster/Izlaster/README.md

 Courses | Date
 --- | ---
 National University of Science and Technology "MISIS" (Applied Mathematics) | 2019 ------> 2023
-National University of Science and Technology "MISIS" (Artificial Intelligence) | 2023 ------> now
+National University of Science and Technology "MISIS" (Artificial Intelligence) | 2023 ------> 2025

 ---